Skip to Content

 To be honest, I never used to purchase paint made specifically for trim and doors.
 I realize now the error of my ways!

-Paint made specifically for trim and doors is much more durable for these high traffic areas and I highly recommend using it for your projects.
+Paint made specifically for trim and doors is much more durable for these high-impact areas and I highly recommend using it for your projects.

 Once the bond primer was applied to our mudroom walls, I applied 2 coats of Sherwin Williams Emerald Urethane Trim Enamel and I can really tell the difference!